As a Church family, we are actively involved with significant donations of time,

 for fresh milk.
 Go here to read more about International Heifer Project.

-Other organizations supported by the our Mission Basket are ...
+Other organizations supported by the our Mission Basket in 2013 were ...

 March - School Supplies for Colonial, Tanglewood and Villas Elementary Schools.